daandouwe/chart-parser/README.md

 A simple chart parser with a cythonized CKY for speed.

-To obtain the grammar, type:
+To obtain the data and grammar, type:
 ```
 cd grammar
 ./get-grammar.sh